Taylor Wessing: Taylor Wessing

 In 2002, Taylor and Wessing & Berenberg-Gossler merged to become Taylor Wessing.
 In March 2012 RHT Law in Singapore formally joined Taylor Wessing (RHTLaw Taylor Wessing) and in May 2012 Austrian firm e|n|w|c merged, adding a further eight offices over six new jurisdictions.
 The firm has been using the name "Taylor" for over 230 years.
 In 2013, the firm was named Law Firm of the Year at The Lawyer Awards 2013.

 In June 2014 two representative offices were opened in Palo Alto and New York City.
 An association with the Korean firm DR & AJU International Law Group was established in May 2014 extending Taylor Wessing's presence in Southeast Asia.
 In September 2015 two new offices were established in the Netherlands through a merger with Netherlands firm Deterink Advocaten en Notarissen.
 In 2016, the firm extended its presence in Hong Kong with the creation of a new local office and association with local firm HM Chan & Co.
 In 2018, Taylor Wessing opened a new office in Liverpool.

+In December 2025, the company confirmed it was in discussions to merge with U.S. law firm Winston & Strawn.
+Scheduled to merge in May 2026, forming Winston Taylor, the firm's operations in the UK, Netherlands and Belgium will then exit its current Swiss verein structure.